motiwalam/pascal_triangle/index.md

 * [Row 500](https://thechosenreader.github.io/pascal_triangle/triangles/500.html)
 * [Row 1000](https://thechosenreader.github.io/pascal_triangle/triangles/1000.html)

 # Pascal-esque triangles
-These are triangles where the difference of two consecutive rows' lengths is -1 or 1.
-This enables both unambiguous diagonal traversal, the way one does in Pascal's triangle (this requires an odd difference), while also guaranteeing every block in the triangle is reachable.
-It also has the not at all coincidental side-effect of being very easy to traverse.
+Pascal's triangle is constructed recursively cell-by-cell where each cell contains the sum of the cells directly above it.
+In this way, each cell in Pascal's triangle actually contains the number of paths to it starting from the initial cell, if one can only move downwards.

+Pascal-esque, then, is my way of referring to any arrangement of consecutive rows that are traversed in this fashion, (i.e strictly downwards).

+`./pascalesque` contains the code for a website that allows a user to define any arrangement and computes the paths from top to bottom in that arrangement.
+It also uses the same algorithm above to create Pascal triangles up to a user defined row.

-Play around with Pascal-esque triangles [here](https://thechosenreader.github.io/pascal_triangle/pascalesque/)
+Play around with Pascal-esque triangles [here](https://thechosenreader.github.io/pascal_triangle/pascalesque/).